LiXuanqi/blog/src/posts/intro-to-pyramid-tween/index.md

 > A registry of configuration information consulted by Pyramid while servicing an application.
 An application registry maps resource types to views, as well as housing other application-specific component registrations.
 Every Pyramid application has one (and only one) application registry.

 ## Why use Tween?

-Apply a common behavior for all requests.
+Tween is similar to python decorators.
+It's used to  <Box>**apply a common behavior for all requests**</Box>.

+There are some examples:
+- validation (request parameters' type)
+- monitoring (add zipkin header, timer)
+- add special headers (add `Access-Control-Allow-Origin` to allow CORS)

 ## The lifecycle of request
 add picture here.